autocontracts/permissioned-blocks/whitepaper.md

 ## Smart Contract Metadata

-## Smart Contracts Written in any Language
+## Smart Contracts in any Language

 ## Conclusion
 ## Citations